picuino/tecno-recursos/en/scratch3-romper-ladrillos.rst

    va a almacenar la posición de cada ladrillo a la hora de colocar los ladrillos en la pantalla.

-   Pulsamos el botón de variables |boton-variables|,
+   Press the variables button |boton-variables|,

-   pulsamos en crear una variable  |boton-crear-variable|.
+   click on create a variable  |boton-crear-variable|.

-   Cambiamos el nombre de la variable a **posicion**
+   Change the name of the variable to **posicion**

    |br|